Hyperbaric welding: Wet welding

-Wet underwater welding directly exposes the diver and electrode to the water and surrounding elements.
+Underwater welding directly exposes the diver and electrode to the water and surrounding elements.
 Divers usually use around 300–400 amps of direct current to power their electrode, and they weld using varied forms of arc welding.
-This practice commonly uses a variation of shielded metal arc welding, employing a waterproof electrode.
+This practice commonly uses a variation of shielded metal arc welding, which uses an electrode that is waterproof.
 Other processes that are used include flux-cored arc welding and friction welding.
 In each of these cases, the welding power supply is connected to the welding equipment through cables and hoses.
 The process is generally limited to low carbon equivalent steels, especially at greater depths, because of hydrogen-caused cracking.

 Wet welding with a stick electrode is done with similar equipment to that used for dry welding, but the electrode holders are designed for water cooling and are more heavily insulated.
 They will overheat if used out of the water.
 A constant current welding machine is used for manual metal arc welding.
 Direct current is used, and a heavy duty isolation switch is installed in the welding cable at the surface control position, so that the welding current can be disconnected when not in use.
 The welder instructs the surface operator to make and break the contact as required during the procedure.
 The contacts should only be closed during actual welding, and opened at other times, particularly when changing electrodes.

 The electric arc heats the workpiece and the welding rod, and the molten metal is transferred through the gas bubble around the arc.

 The gas bubble is partly formed from decomposition of the flux coating on the electrode but it is usually contaminated to some extent by steam.
 Current flow induces transfer of metal droplets from the electrode to the workpiece and enables positional welding by a skilled operator.
 Slag deposition on the weld surface helps to slow the rate of cooling, but rapid cooling is one of the biggest problems in producing a quality weld.